1 Heidke Street, Avoca QLD 4670, Australia

 Wat Happens after the testing?

-Following testing, your audiologist will discuss your treatment options where you will jointly decide the best treatment option that suits your unique hearing loss and your hearing priorities.
+Following testing, Alan will discuss your treatment options where you will jointly decide the best treatment option that suits your unique hearing loss and your hearing priorities.

 If you have never been treated for Hearing loss before we prefer to write a letter to your GP with a detailed report of our findings and recommendations and strongly encourage you to make an appointment to see your GP so you and your primary care physician can discuss whether taking the next steps such as conducting Hearing Aid trials or perhaps you ma need to be referred to a specialist such as an ENT.